Malafosse/turtlebot3_skillset/README.md

 ## Description

-`Tb3SkillsetManager` is a ROS2 node written in C++ that manages the skills of a TurtleBot3 robot.
-It provides functionalities such as navigating to a specific pose and retrieving the initial pose of the robot.
+`tb3_skillset` is a ROS2 node written in C++ that manages the *skills* of a TurtleBot3 robot.
+The architetcure provides functionalities such as navigating to a specific pose and retrieving the initial pose of the robot.
+In a 3-layer architecture, the skillset model stands as the executive layer, as an intermediary between a decisional layer and the functionnal layer of the robot.

+The skillset model is expressed in Robot Language (RL), a Domain Specific Language (DSL).
+You can find its definition in `turtlebot.rl` and the declaration of some message types it uses in `turtlebot.json`.
+From these two files, the skill-based architecture can be generated using the `robot_language` package.
+Formal verification can also be performed on the model using `SkiNet`.
+Finally, the `Skillset GUI Generator` allows the user to trigger events and *skills* at run time from a dedicated interface.

+The `robot_language` package generates an abstract manager class that implements the rules specified in RL and the necessary ROS2 message interfaces.
+It is also possible to generate a python client library that can be used as a high level pilot for the skillset implementation.
+Alternatively, the user can use the GUI prvided by the `Skillset GUI Generator` library.

+In addition to the generated code, "hooks" have been implemented in the `tb3_skillset` node.
+These hooks are responsible for establishing the platform-specific communication with the functionnal layer of the robot composed of the [Nav2 Stack](https://navigation.ros.org/index.html) and the turtlebot's interface nodes.
+As the different elements of the architecture communicate through ROS2, the hooks have the role of creating the adequate ROS2 publishers, subscribers and clients and handling any event or fault state.

-## Features
+## Features / *skills*

 - **Go To Pose**: The robot can navigate to a specific pose.
 The remaining distance to the goal is continuously updated during the navigation process.
 If the goal is reached successfully, a success message is logged.
 If an error occurs, a failure message is logged.